 $(NF-5)}' | sort | uniq

-Here you can find the list of all the usernames used by the badguys: http://www.readonlymaio.org/sw/badguys/badguys_usernames.txt
+Here you can find the list of all the usernames used by the badguys: https://www.readonlymaio.org/sw/badguys/badguys_usernames.txt